 Pushing two toddlers

-The other thing I found difficult with this buggy was as they got bigger it became hard work to get up kerbs as there was so much weight right over the wheels.
+The other thing I found difficult with this inline double buggy was as they got bigger it became hard work to get up kerbs as there was so much weight right over the wheels.
 I was having to lift the weight of both of them and it was a killer.
 Once it actually tipped backwards with them both in it.
 I think the bigger boy was messing about, but still it fell over as I was locking the front door.
 Our second born is a tall child who grew quickly and so was not much smaller than his brother two years older than him and it could be this that caused the issue.
-In my experience though this type of buggy works best when there is a good size differential between the two children so great for a toddler and a baby, but not so good for two toddlers unless you are pretty strong.
+In my experience though this type of buggy works best when there is a good size differential between the two children.
+So I think that an inline is a good option as a double buggy for baby and toddler, but not so good for two toddlers unless you are pretty strong.

 This type of buggy is not for me, but I know that this model is now fairly old and looking at the Phil and Teds website they seem to have much lighter options now available.
 The buggy was certainly made to last so I would definitely consider them if I was into the inline double buggy, but I just prefer a side by side.

 This is one of my favourites in my buggy collection.
 The city mini jogger double is narrow enough to fit through every door I have ever tried to go through and is easy to push and does the bounce up the kerb thing so that you don’t have to keep lifting it.